OpenTreeMap/otm-android/Readme.md

 ### App Setup

-* clone the OpenTreeMap_Android repo to wherever you store code
+* clone the `otm-android` repo to wherever you store code

 * Put the appropriate values into the templates in OpenTreeMapSkinned (for more information, see the [OpenTreeMapSkinned README](OpenTreeMapSkinned/README.md))